-For histidine-tagged proteins, imidazole at low concentrations is commonly used in the sample, as well as in the binding/wash buffer to minimize binding of unwanted host cell proteins.
+For histidine-tagged protein applications, imidazole at low concentrations is commonly used in the sample as well as in the binding/wash buffer to minimize binding of unwanted host cell proteins.
 At somewhat higher concentrations, imidazole may decrease the binding of histidine-tagged proteins.
-The imidazole concentration must therefore be optimized to ensure the best balance of high purity (low binding of unwanted proteins) and high yield (binding all of the histidine-tagged protein).
-In general, the concentration of imidazole that will give optimal purification results is protein-dependent, see Chapter 7 Optimization, on page 17.
+The imidazole concentration must therefore be optimized to ensure the best balance of high purity (low binding of unwanted proteins) and high yield (binding of all the histidinetagged protein).
+In general, the concentration of imidazole that will give optimal purification results is protein-dependent, see Chapter 7.

-The most frequently used elution procedure for histidine-tagged proteins is based on a competitive displacement by imidazole.
-As alternatives to imidazole elution, target proteins can be eluted from the medium by several other methods or combinations of methods - for example, low-pH elution within the range of pH 7.5 to pH 4.
+The most frequently used elution procedure for histidinetagged proteins is based on a competitive displacement by imidazole.
+Target proteins can also be eluted from the medium by several other methods or combinations of methods - for example, low-pH elution in the range of pH 7.5 to pH 4.
 Below pH 4, metal ions may be stripped off the medium.
 Elution can be done stepwise or with linear gradients.
 Chelating agents such as EGTA or EDTA can be used to elute proteins by stripping the metal ions from the medium.
 The target protein pool will then contain the metal ions, which can be removed by desalting.